forseti-security/forseti-security/docs/common/SERVICE-ACCOUNT.md

 # Service accounts
-There are two service accounts that need created:
+There are two service accounts that need to be created:

  1. A service account with special roles added for peforming scanning and enforcement
  1. A service account with no special role but domain-wide delegation to fetch GSuite Google Group information